ttsukagoshi/Trello_Scripts/README.md

-日本語は準備中
+日本語は後述

 # Trello Scripts
-Google App Scripts to manage Trello using its API and Google Spreadsheet The current codes are mainly those for GET requests.
+Google App Scripts to manage Trello using its API and Google Spreadsheet.
+To be used as a spreadsheet-bound script.

 ## Content
 - code.gs: primary file with the main codes written
 - common.gs: some common functions that can be used elsewhere (but not to often as to list it in a library)

-## How to Use
+## Prepare
 1. Create a new Google Spreadsheet (or use an existing Spreadsheet).
-1. Copy contents of code.gs and common.gs into the spreadsheet using the script editor ([Custom Functions in Google Sheets](https://developers.google.com/apps-script/guides/sheets/functions) is a good place to start if you don't know what I mean by the script editor) and save the code.
+1. Copy contents of **code.gs** and **common.gs** into the spreadsheet using the script editor ([Custom Functions in Google Sheets](https://developers.google.com/apps-script/guides/sheets/functions) is a good place to start if you don't know what I mean by the script editor) and save the code.
 1. From the script editor, go to *File* -> *Project Properties* to set some script properties:
     - trelloKey: API key for Trello
     - trelloToken: API token for Trello